ericstrobl/RCSP/README.md

 Download Bulk_data.zip, unzip its contents and place them into the working directory.
 Then load bulk RNA-seq data:
 > load("samps_bulk_MS.RData")

-Load descendants of each variable precomputed from Perturb-seq:
+Download Alg_outputs_MS.zip and load descendants of each variable precomputed from Perturb-seq:
 > load("desL_MS.RData")

 Run RCSP: